 While all this ICPC reviewing is going on, the baby or child must remain in the sending state.
 It is illegal for him to be taken across a state line before that point.
 The bottom line of this prohibition is that one or both prospective adoptive parents need to stay in the sending state until ICPC clearance is received.
 Obtaining clearance takes days, so lodging must be arranged; food will also have to be purchased until the adoptive parents are cleared to leave the sending state.

 As placements sometimes occur with little notice, prospective adoptive parents might not have time to research lodging options to identify the best deal.
 If the placement is being made at a time of the year when hotel rates are higher, such as during spring break in Florida, a chunk of money will go towards putting a roof over the new parents’ heads and food in their stomachs.
 Having those possible needs previously budgeted relieves some of the stress which is already occurring as a result of travel and the addition of a new family member.

 8. Certified Copies

-Once an adoption is finalized, proof is needed of the legal addition of the new family member.
+Once an adoption is finalized, the proof is needed of the legal addition of the new family member.
 Such proof will be required to obtain a new birth certificate for the child, to request a Social Security number in the child’s adopted name, and for other important activities.
-The best evidence of the child’s legal relationship is a certified copy of the court’s final judgment granting the adoption, and it is often the only evidence which is acceptable.
+The best evidence of the child’s legal relationship is a certified copy of the court’s final judgment granting the adoption, and it is often the only evidence that is acceptable.
 State vital records offices, for example, will not issue an amended birth certificate without that best evidence being produced.